OpenVPN on MikroTik routers

 MikroTik - VPN Profile

 Then, in the PPP -> Interface -> OVPN server tab, click "Enabled," choose the port (default image), and VPN profile and server certificate.
-Select Auth and Ciper as shown.
+Select Auth and Cipher section as shown below:

 MikroTik - Enable OpenVPN